PaddlePaddle/docs/doc/fluid/api_guides/low_level/compiled_program_en.rst

 CompiledProgram
 ################

 The :ref:`api_fluid_CompiledProgram` is used to transform a program for various optimizations.
-For example, you can call :code:`with_data_parallel` to transform a single card program to multi cards program, and then you can the program with multi cards to run the program.
+For example, you can use :code:`with_data_parallel` to transform the program to data parallel program so that it can be run in multiple devices.

 .. code-block:: python